simgroep/oauth1-service/README.md

 When the request is valid, you can fetch the required data from getDetails().
 Currently, it returns the two tokens used in the request.

+There is a working example in the /examples folder.

 ## The 'Authorization' header

 The code depends on having the 'Authorization' header available in your PHP context.
 However, when using Apache,